-- a.
-A team must submit a proposal to the FIA to add or to remove a material from this article by the end of September, 15 months prior to the change becoming effective. - b.
-The proposal will be circulated to all teams for review. - c.
-The proposal will be considered by the TWG before the end of March of the year prior to the change becoming effective. - Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - Teams are required to make submissions of the materials that they will use on the car by the 15.2.7 end of January of the year of the championship.
+- 15.2.5 A team may submit a proposal to the FIA to add or to remove a material from this article.
+The proposal should include mechanical characteristic, cost, and supply considerations.
+The proposal will be considered by the TAC after the teams have reviewed the proposal. - 15.2.6 Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - 15.2.7 Teams are required to make submissions of the materials that they will use on the car by the end of January of the year of the championship.
 These shall be listed at the same level of detail as presented in Section 15.3.
 This information will be compiled, anonymised and circulated to all teams by the end of March of the same year.